malmomani997/TCABackend/README.md

 # TCABackend

-Solution for the Backend Automation
-Here you will find Records of the automation script while it runs :-
+# Here you will find Records of the automation script while it runs :-

 # 1 - In this record you will see the add candidate the creation of the candidate happens from the API and I show the creation of that candidate also on frontend